inet-framework/inet-tutorials/wireless/doc/step9.rst

 So far, L2 queues (the queues in the wireless interfaces) have been unlimited, that is, no packet would be dropped due to congestion.
-Meanwhile, there was indeed a congestion in host R1 and host A, because the the application in host A was generating packets at a higher rate that the netwok could carry.
+Meanwhile, there was indeed congestion in host R1 and host A, because the application in host A was generating packets at a higher rate than what the network could carry.

 From this step on, we limit the queue lengths at 10 packets.
-This allows the network to react faster to topology changes caused by node movements, because queues will not be clogged up by old packets.
+This allows the network to react faster to topology changes caused by node movements because queues will not be clogged up by old packets.
 However, as a consequence of packet drops, we expect that the sequence numbers of packets received by host B will no longer be continuous.

-We also update the visualization settings, and turn on an option that will cause mobile nodes to leave a trail as they move.
+We also update the visualization settings and turn on an option that will cause mobile nodes to leave a trail as they move.
 We also enable a visualizer option that will display the velocity vector of the moving nodes.